Dreamcloud Sleep Fact-checking Process and Editorial Standards:

 Bananas have it all in them!
 Below are seven things that explain what are bananas good for and how they help you sleep:

 Boost Serotonin and Melatonin Production

 Serotonin is a hormone that regulates our mood and evokes feelings of well-being and happiness.
-It synthesizes melatonin - a hormone that maintains our 24-hour internal clock and signals our brain to stay awake in the day and sleep at night.
+It synthesizes melatonin - the sleep hormone.
 So, simply eating a banana before bed promotes relaxation and sleep naturally.